Learning through play

 Girls thrive on fresh air and are stimulated by their natural surroundings.
 The Nursery outdoor learning, with its practical hands-on approach to discovery in the outdoor environment, is a vital component of our curriculum.
 Girls have plenty of outdoor space for imaginative role-play, adventure play and environmental learning.
 They can play in trees, plant vegetables and learn by exploring the world, which they inhabit.
 These experiences provide an outdoor extension to what is learned inside.

-For further insight into the Nursery 1 Curriculum Overview – Spring 2017, please select this link.
+For further insight into the Nursery Curriculum please select the following links:

 “From Nursery to Sixth Form, the quality of the girls’ achievements in academic and extra curricular activities is excellent.
 The girls personal development is excellent and a real strength of the school.
 The planning of the curriculum is excellent and suitable for all ages and abilities.
 In the Nursery, an excellent educational programme fully suits the girls’ various needs.”
 Independent School Inspectorate report, October 2014.